1. ProTop Knowledge Base

 Alert enhancers: more detail, please!

 Alert enhancers gather important context information for your alerts so you don't have to.
 This detail is added to the body of a message before something like "alarm" or "page" sends it off to the user.
-The list can have as many parts as make sense.
+The list can have as many parts as makes sense.

 Take this alert definition in etc/alert.yourCustId.cfg: